Overview (table of contents) Annex 1

 2)

-Diseases that limit the usefulness, may only occur in the least possible extent.
+Diseases that limit the usage value of the seed must be used only in the minimum possible range.

 3)

-The seed must comply with the following standards for purity, content of other plant species, germination and moisture content:
+The seed shall comply with the following standards for purity, the content of other plant species, spicy and water content :

 Seeds